-The residual moisture contained in the concrete or screed must not exceed 90 % RH.

-(UK: Concrete moisture max.
-75 % RH acc. to BS 8201)
+The residual moisture contained in the concrete or screed must not exceed 90 % RH (UK: Concrete moisture max.
+75 % RH acc. to BS 8201, when checked by measurement).
 At ground level and other upper levels, protection against moisture both from within the building and from the ground is required.

-A moisture barrier is established by laying a damp-proof membrane, 0.20 mm PE membrane or 1000 g polythene, e.g. Junckers Moisture Barrier, directly on the concrete before laying out the battens, see Fig. 4 (dotted line).
+A moisture barrier is established by laying a damp-proof membrane, 0.20 mm PE membrane or 1000 g polythene, e.g. Junckers Sylvathene Moisture Barrier, directly on the concrete before laying out the battens.